guihen01/Jira-Rest-API/README.md

 ref : https://docs.atlassian.com/software/jira/docs/api/REST/8.13.2/
 the excutable code when lounched ask some questions for starting the corresponding rest API

+.
+USe Visual Studio or tool that use Nuget
+. in your c# code use the method JiraPostRequest();
+. include the reference : using RestAPi;
+. for the Main use : static async System.Threading.Tasks.Task Main(string[] args)

 # Parameters
 1) pathanme and name of the json file
    could be :  C:\C#Rest-API\Execute-RestAPI-POST\Execute-Jira-RestAPi\create-issue.json